Betthorus

+Description

 The rectangular fortress, measuring 190 m by 242 m, covers 11.4 acres.
 The outer wall was 2.5 m wide, had twenty flanking towers of semi-circular shape, four round corner towers, and a gate at each wall - major ones at north-east and north-west, and minor ones at the other two.
 A church is dated to 500.
 It was damaged by earthquakes in 363, 505, and 551.

+History

 Legio IV Martia was stationed there in the 4th century.
 The troops were removed around 530, after the Ghassanids were charged with the defense of the border.

-In the 1980s Thomas S. Parker excavated the site.
+In the 1980s, S. Thomas Parker excavated the site.